alejandro501/ios-penetration-testing-cheat-sheet/README.md

 ---

-On your Kali Linux, start a local web server, and put an IPA in the web root directory (e.g., `somedir`):
+On your Linux, start a local web server, and put an IPA in the web root directory (e.g., `somedir`):

 ```fundamental
 mkdir somedir